-This precious oil-rich nutritious fruit and its leaves have been used in medicine since the earliest centuries, and it has never, to this present day, lots its popularity.
+Before we start on avocado benefits it is interesting to know that this precious oil-rich nutritious fruit and it's leaf's have been used in medicine since the earliest centuries, and it has never, to this present day, lost it's popularity.

-With all it's benefits it is not only enjoyed all over the world but is now grown in all the warm countries around the planet.
+With all it's benefits it is not only enjoyed all over the world, but is now also grown in all the warm countries around the planet.

 Considered by many experts to be the most nutritious of all fruits thanks to the high levels of monounsaturated fatty acids, avocados are also a good source of vitamins A, B3, B6, C E and K, folic acid, beta-carotene, iron, copper, potassium and phosphorus.

 What a magnificent cocktail of the "good stuff".

 Make a tea of ¼ cup of fresh chopped avocado leaves to a cup of boiling water allow to stand for 5 minutes, strain and cool before sipping slowly which will help to lower high blood pressure and is also taken for coughs, colds, fever and bronchitis.

 Avocado is an excellent source of monounsaturated oleic acid and research has shown this beneficial form of fat reduces dangerous LDL cholesterol and at the same time increases the more beneficial HDL cholesterol.